 Harpy Eagles also call Pipeline Road their home.
 Between 2000 and 2009, The Peregrine Fund released captive-bred Harpy Eagles into Soberania National Park.
 Pipeline Road served as the release site.
 Biologists relocated most of them to larger forested areas in Panama once they became independent and were hunting on their own.
 However, there are still potentially several Harpies that call Pipeline Road and the forests of Soberania National Park their home.
 One individual, a wild bird from Darien, that was injured, recovered and released along Pipeline Road in 2009 still makes appearances around the Panama Rainforest Discovery Center and other parts of the park.
 Keep an eye out for her and others on your walks down Pipeline!

 The steel pipeline is still partly intact and certain sections lay exposed across the forest floor and cross over several streams that traverse Pipeline Road.
 Now covered in bromeliads and mosses, they remain a part of the rainforests of Soberania National Park and a reminder of the history of Panama’s famed Canal Zone.
 The birds have incorporated the moss-laden pipeline into their habitat, as army ants swarm overtop and antbirds follow, as they have done for decades.

 Pipeline Road and Whitehawk

-Pipeline Road remains our most popular destination for birding trips and is a must-visit destination for all birders who come to Panama.
+Pipeline Road remains our most popular destination for birding trips.
+It is a must-visit destination for all birders coming to Panama.
 We offer both half day and full day birding trips along Pipeline Road.
-Some of our clients prefer to visit multiple days in row, because in many cases, one day is not enough to take in all that Pipeline Road has to offer!
+Some of our clients prefer to visit multiple days in row.
+In many cases, one day is not enough to take in all that Pipeline Road has to offer!
 Ask us about our Pipeline Road tours and come experience it for yourself!